jackdbd/calderone/README.md

 npm install --include dev
 ```

+> [!NOTE]
-*Note:* `--include dev` is just to be sure that dev dependencies gets installed even if you have set the environment variable `NODE_ENV=production` on your machine.
+> The flag `--include dev` is just to make sure dev dependencies get installed even if you have set the environment variable `NODE_ENV=production` on your machine.

 ## Build